 A study was reported in the New York Times last week about the effects on the body’s chemistry from being bullied.
 C-reactive protein (CRP) is a blood test that measures the level of inflammation in the body.
 It is very sensitive and I order it frequently if I am suspicious of an infection.
 High levels have been correlated with heart disease.

 The study was out of the department of psychiatry from Duke University.
 Researchers followed 1420 boys and girls between the ages of 9 to 21 with extensive interviews of close family and friends.
 (1) The CRP was elevated in direct proportion to the amount of bullying they had experienced.
 In contrast, bullies had lower levels of CRP – even lower than individuals who were not exposed to bullying.
 It was postulated that the increased social status of the bully might have “biological advantages.”
 Anger = loss of control

 Stress causes changes in the body’s chemistry and every organ system is affected creating a multitude of physical responses.
 There are over 30 symptoms of the Neurophysiological Dirsorder (NPD).
 Prolonged stress is even worse.
 It is similar to trying to run a marathon at sprint speed.
 You will collapse and often quickly.
-The MBS symptoms are not psychological and the symptoms are not imaginary or subtle.
+The symptoms are not subtle.

 Letting go – NOT